FrostKiwi/treasurechest/posts/analytical-anti-aliasing/analytical-anti-aliasing.md

 With the above buttons, you can set the smoothing to be equal to one pixel.
 This gives a sharp result, but comes with the caveat that axis-aligned 90° sides may still be perseved as "flat" in specific combinations of screen resolution, size and circle position.

 Filtering based on the diagonal pixel size of `√2 px = 1.4142...`, ensures the "tip" of the circle in axis-aligned pixel rows and columns is always non-opaque.
-This removes the perception of flatness, but makes it shape ever so slightly more blurry.
+This removes the perception of flatness, but makes the shape ever so slightly more blurry.

 <blockquote class="reaction"><div class="reaction_text">Or in other words: as soon as the border has an opaque pixel, there is already a transparent pixel "in front" of it.</div><img class="kiwi" src="/assets/kiwis/think.svg"></blockquote>